ibexa/documentation-developer/docs/search/search_engines/solr_search_engine/install_solr.md

 ### Continue Solr configuration

-The bundle does not commit Solr index changes directly on Repository updates, leaving it up to you to tune this using `solrconfig.xml` as best practice suggests.
+The bundle doesn't commit Solr index changes directly on Repository updates, leaving it up to you to tune this using `solrconfig.xml` as best practice suggests.

 This setting is **required** if you want to see the changes after publish. it's strongly recommended to set-up `solrconfig.xml` like this: